-What did Revolut do to warn Ms H?
+What did Revolut do to warn Mr N?

-From the evidence that has been shared with me, Revolut didn't provide Ms H with a warning when making payment 2.
+From the evidence that has been shared with me, Revolut didn't provide Mr N with a warning when he was making the second payment.
 I've thought carefully about what a proportionate warning in light of the risk presented would be in these circumstances.
-In doing so, I've taken into account that many payments that look very similar to this one will be entirely genuine.
+In doing so, I've taken into account that many payments that look similar to this one will be entirely genuine.
 I've given due consideration to Revolut's duty to make payments promptly, as well as what I consider to have been good industry practice at the time this payment was made.

-Taking that into account, I think Revolut ought, when Ms C attempted to make payment 2 knowing (or strongly suspecting) that the payment was going to a cryptocurrency exchange, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
+Taking that into account, I think Revolut ought, when Mr N attempted to make payment 2 knowing (or strongly suspecting) that the payment was going to a cryptocurrency exchange, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
 In doing so, I recognise that it would be difficult for such a warning to cover off every permutation and variation of cryptocurrency scam, without significantly losing impact.

 At this point in time, I think that such a warning should have addressed the key risks and features of the most common cryptocurrency investment scams.
 The warning Revolut ought fairly and reasonably to have provided should have highlighted, in clear and understandable terms, the key features of such scams, for example referring to: an advertisement on social media, promoted by a celebrity or public figure; an 'account manager', 'broker' or 'trader' acting on their behalf; the use of remote access software and a small initial deposit which quickly increases in value.

 I recognise that a warning of that kind could not have covered off all scenarios.
-But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Ms H by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.
+But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Mr N by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.

-If Revolut had provided a warning of the type described, would that have prevented the losses Ms H suffered from the second payment?
+If Revolut had provided a warning of the type described, would that have prevented the losses Mr N suffered from the second payment?

 I've thought carefully about whether a specific warning covering off the key features of cryptocurrency investment scams would have likely prevented any further loss in this case.
 And on the balance of probabilities, I think it would have.

-There were several key hallmarks of common cryptocurrency investment scams present in the circumstances of Ms H's payments, such as finding the investment through an advertisement on social media, being assisted by a broker and being asked to download remote access software.
+There were several key hallmarks of common cryptocurrency investment scams present in the circumstances of Mr N's payments, such as finding the investment through an advertisement on social media, being assisted by a broker, being asked to download remote access software and a small initial deposit which quickly increases in value.

-There's no evidence to suggest Ms H was asked, or agreed to, disregard any warning provided by Revolut.
-Ms H tells me that the fraudster told her that this was a "routine transaction."
-On the balance of probabilities, if Revolut had provided her with an impactful warning that gave details about cryptocurrency investment scams and how she could protect herself from the risk of fraud, I believe it would have resonated with her.
-She could have paused and looked more closely into the broker before proceeding, as well as making further enquiries into cryptocurrency scams and whether or not she was genuinely dealing with the company that was regulated in the UK.
-I'm satisfied that a timely warning to Ms H from Revolut would very likely have caused her to do so, revealing the scam and preventing her subsequent losses.
+There's no evidence to suggest Mr N was asked, or agreed to, disregard any warning provided by Revolut.
+On the balance of probabilities, if Revolut had provided him with an impactful warning that gave details about cryptocurrency investment scams and how he could protect himself from the risk of fraud, I believe it would have resonated with him.
+He could have paused and looked more closely into the broker before proceeding, as well as making further enquiries into cryptocurrency scams and the company with which he was dealing.
+I'm satisfied that a timely warning to Mr N from Revolut would very likely have caused him to do so, revealing the scam and preventing his subsequent losses.

-Is it fair and reasonable for Revolut to be held responsible for Ms H's loss?
+Is it fair and reasonable for Revolut to be held responsible for consumer's loss?